 You can go swimming at Emma Wood, and people sometimes go surfing here.
 If you bring a fishing pole (and your fishing license), you might catch a few perch, bass, cabezon, or corbina fish.

 On the plus high side, the views are beautiful.
 Offshore (on a super clear day), you can see the Channel Islands.
 A squadron of pelicans might fly by in a formation that makes them look like B-52 bombers.
 People sometimes report sighting dolphins or even an occasional migrating whale from their campsites.

 It all sounds pretty sweet, but there are drawbacks.
 The location is scenic, but the campground is wedged between the ocean and a railroad track.
-You can expect several trains to pass every day (and in the night, too).
-And trains are never quiet.
+Expect several trains to pass every day (and in the night, too).
+And the trains are never quiet.
 The campground is also just below an elevated highway on-ramp.
-All of which adds up to be annoyingly noisy.
+All of which sometimes adds up to be annoyingly noisy.

-What Facilities Are There at Emma Wood State Beach?
+Facilities at Emma Wood State Beach

-Also at Emma Wood, but not on the ocean you'll find a group campsite and an en route campground where you can stay for one day only.
+Also at Emma Wood, but not on the ocean, you'll find a group campsite and an en-route campground where you can stay for one day only.

-What You Need to Know Before You Go to Emma Wood State Beach
+What You Need to Know Before You Go

 Emma Wood State Beach is very close to the ocean.
 That's nice at low tide, but exceptionally high tides can cause flooding, and the campground can be closed any time because of it.
 This is most likely to happen during winter storms or when a "king tide" (highest tide of the year) happens in the spring.
 Check the weather forecast for storms, and check the tide forecast for exceptionally high spring tides.

 Dogs are allowed in the campground (on a leash), but you can't take them onto the beach.